abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 The `PCA_Analysis/` folder contains additional datasets used to compare the structural diversity of new configurations against the training data.

-The PCA datasets include newly generated grain-boundary and defect configurations for Li<sub>3</sub>OCl, Li<sub>3</sub>OCl<sub>0.50</sub>Br<sub>0.50</sub>, and Li<sub>3</sub>OBr.
-The grain boundaries were constructed along 2-, 4-, and 6-fold rotation axes with coincident-site-lattice values up to Σ15, while the defect structures include vacancies, anion swaps, and disordered configurations.

 ### `Amorphous_validation_dataset/`

-Contains amorphous validation structures used to test the MACE potential on disordered environments not limited to crystalline configurations.
+Contains amorphous validation structures used to test the MACE potential on disordered environments, not limited to crystalline configurations.

 ### `Defects_validation_dataset/`

-Contains defect-containing validation structures, including configurations with vacancies, anion swaps, and disorder.
+Contains defect-containing validation structures, including configurations with vacancies, anion swaps, disorder, and grain boundaries.

 ---